Tempering melted chocolate for dipping treats requires time and patience, but it's worth it. Here's an easy method for making tempered chocolate.

 - chocolate dark, semisweet, or white...it's up to you (see Recipe Notes)

-- Chop the chocolate block into small pieces using a serrated knife (I break the chocolate into chunks if I can).
+- Chop a chocolate block into small pieces using a serrated knife.

-- Once the chocolate is melted, add the reserved chocolate (1 piece at a time) and stir until the chocolate cools to 91°F. This is the step that takes the most time and is the most aggravating...I’ll check the temperature and react the same (“it’s not cool enough yet?!?”).
+- Once the chocolate is melted, add the reserved chocolate (one piece at a time) and stir until the chocolate cools to 91°F. This is the step that takes the most time and is the most aggravating...I’ll check the temperature and react the same (“it’s not cool enough yet?!?”).
 Have patience…it’ll get there.
-When (finally) the chocolate reaches the correct temperature. it’s ready for use.
+When (finally) the chocolate reaches the correct temperature. it’s ready for use for dipped your treats.

 - Keeping the chocolate in the correct temperature range (86° to 91°F for dark chocolate; 84° to 86°F for milk and white chocolate) requires a bit of ingenuity.
 Again, there are numerous ways to go, but I use a neat trick I found on the interweb…place your bowl on a regular heating pad turned to low/medium heat and covered with a dish towel.
 Check your temperature occasionally to be sure you’re still within range.